Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Issues with your underlying internet connection, such as issues with your broadband service, WiFi network, or router, can lead to an unstable or dropped VPN connection.

-If you have a weak or unreliable internet connection, whether it’s your home WiFi or mobile data, can result in your VPN failing to connect at all.
+A weak or unreliable internet connection, whether it’s your home WiFi or your mobile data signal, can also cause your VPN to fail to connect at all.

 As a result, your VPN connection can appear to randomly disconnect and reconnect as it struggles to stay online.